 People who walk in a poker game blindly usually end up leaving empty handed and way broker than they were.
 On the other hand, pro poker players know what they want and how to get it.
 The line that divides the class of poker winners from the losers is ‘planning.’
 Have a poker strategy beginners!

 Have in place short, mid and long-term goals for your game and put down the steps you are supposed to take to achieve your goals.
 Are you doing it for recreation?
+With a CNOG to learn the rules?
 Do you want to play in the annual WSOP Event?
 Answer these questions and create a practical plan of making it happen.

 Create a plan that shows how much you intend to make and covers all the other aspects of playing poker.
 What is your bankroll plan?
 What if your bankroll reduces?
 What are your limits?
 Can you afford the limits you have put in place?